MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

   Underneath each link, you can see where that article is in the table of contents.
 That way, you can easily see if the article is in the Purchasing section or in the section for Australian local functionality, for example.
 - Use the **Search** field in the top-right corner of the website

   This way, you can search for any term.
-The site will then search all the content for that term or expression.
+The site then searches all the content for that term or expression.
 Search for *invoice* again, and scroll through the list of hundreds of articles in the [!INCLUDE [prod_short](includes/prod_short.md)] content that uses that word somewhere in the text.

 ### Languages